 9. Hit up Jazz in the Garden

 In the summer, the National Gallery of Art’s sculpture garden opens its gates for live jazz music and pitchers of sangria.
 On Fridays from June to August, you can see DC’s young professionals flocking there in high numbers to lay down picnic blankets and snack on wine and cheese, catching up about their busy weeks and enjoying the sometimes quaint, but always quality jazz music that fills the air.
 When I first moved to DC, this was one of the first events I ever went to!
 It’s so fun to sit back and unwind with friends amidst the towering sculptures in the garden.
+If you are looking for a fun thing to do in Washington, DC in the summer, this is one of the most fun.

 10. Go ice skating in that same garden